bmabey/kerosene/README.md

 pip install kerosene
 ```

 Kerosene depends on the [fuel](https://github.com/mila-udem/fuel) library, which will be installed automatically if needed.
+You will need to configure fuel's data path before you can use Kerosense.
+Please see fuel's [documenation](https://fuel.readthedocs.io/en/latest/built_in_datasets.html#environment-variable) for configuration options.

 Sometimes sudo is necessary for the pip command.